Skip Ribbon Commands

 Subject experts mark your external assessments.
 All VCE subjects are marked to the same standard and go through many checks to make sure marking is fair and correct.

-Exams are held in October and November.
-Your school will give you plenty of notice of your exact exam dates.
+The General Achievement Test (GAT) is held in June and exams are held in October and November.
+Your school will give you plenty of notice of your exact GAT and exam dates.

-Typically, students undertake scored assessment as part of their VCE.
-Scored assessment provides a more detailed record of your achievement and is the best way to maximise your chances and pathways to further education and training.
-However, you can complete your VCE without being assessed for graded assessments and the calculation of a study score.
-Remember you don’t get an ATAR if you don’t have study scores.
+Typically, students are expected to undertake scored assessment as part of their VCE.
+Scored assessment provides a more detailed record of your achievement and can maximise your pathways to further education and training.

 Yes, you can repeat a unit in Year 11 or Year 12.
 If you repeat a unit, you must do the full unit again, including all assessments in a subsequent year.